ct-clearhaus/money-ecb/README.rst

 Introduction
 ------------

-This gem is a RubyMoney_ bank that can exchange ``Money`` using rates from the ECB (European Central Bank).
+`This gem <https://rubygems.org/gems/money-ecb>`_ is a RubyMoney_ bank that can exchange ``Money`` using rates from the ECB (European Central Bank).
 It will automatically keep the rates updated.

 .. _RubyMoney: http://rubymoney.github.io/money

+It is **not** production ready yet.
+Not because it isn't stable, but because I might change the API.
+Wait a month or two.
+Or three :smile:

 Installation
 ------------